appcircleio/appcircle-ios-appcenter-distribute-component/README.md

 - `AC_APPCENTER_UPLOAD_DSYM`: Upload dSYM.
 Upload debug symbols.
 - `AC_APPCENTER_MANDATORY`: Mandatory Update.
 This parameter specifies whether the update should be considered mandatory or not.
 - `AC_APPCENTER_NOTIFY`: Notify Testers.
 Notify testers of this release.
+- `AC_APPCENTER_VERSION`: App Center CLI Version.
+Latest version will be used if no version is set.
+- `AC_APPCENTER_EXTRA`: Extra arguments.
+Extra command line arguments for appcenter.
+For example add  --debug for verbose logs.